 In large projects, owners often prefer to leave the detailed design to the contract track.
-This is established in the form of design-built contracts.
+This is established in the form of design-build contracts.
 To satisfy the specified needs, the structural design has to be performed thoroughly, since poorly developed performance criteria can lead to poor solutions [16].

-The structure should be designed and executed such that the cost of the structure is as low as possible without loosing the required quality.
+The structure should be designed and executed so that the cost of the structure is as low as possible without losing the required quality.
 The cost of influencing the project grows as it proceeds.
-It is essential to have the well-organised plan from the beginning.
+It is essential to have a well-organized plan from the beginning.
 Sometimes project designers favour certain solutions from the beginning.
-This may lead to disregards of the project cost.
+This may lead to disregard of the project cost.
 In such a case the project costs become very important and need to be precisely estimated.
-Margins for unforeseen effects and events shall be included to avoid underor over-estimations.
-The standard PN-EN-1990 [17] states as a principle that structures shall be designed and executed in an economic way.
-The cost efficiency is one of the functional criteria identified for the economy of construction works.
-Such costs should be kept as low as possible without loosing the required quality.
+Margins for unforeseen effects and events shall be included to avoid under- or over-estimations.
+The standard PN-EN-1990 [17] states as a principle that structures shall be designed and executed economically.
+Cost efficiency is one of the functional criteria identified for the economy of construction works.
+Such costs should be kept as low as possible without losing the required quality.
 By estimating the total costs, the cost efficiency of structures can be evaluated.
-The estimation of the project total costs should be completed before construction works begin.
-The total costs should include capital costs for the construction works and also the operational and maintenance costs.
-From a geotechnical point of view, it will be economically feasible and profitable to perform a relatively extensive probing in the form of field and laboratory testing.
-The depth and the extent of the geotechnical investigation should be sufficient to identify all ground formations and layers affecting the construction, to determine the relevant properties of the ground and to recognise the ground conditions [16].
-In order to minimise the probability of errors and defects, the requirement for quality assurance has to be fulfilled.
+The estimation of the project total costs should be completed before construction work begins.
+The total costs should include capital costs for the construction work and also the operational and maintenance costs.
+From a geotechnical point of view, it will be economically feasible and profitable to perform relatively extensive probing in the form of field and laboratory testing.
+The depth and extent of the geotechnical investigation should be sufficient to identify all ground formations and layers affecting the construction, determine the relevant properties of the ground, and recognize the ground conditions [16].
+To minimize the probability of errors and defects, the requirement for quality assurance must be fulfilled.
 The quality assurance plays an important role in the structural design.
-The term goes for all parts of the project, the construction in whole down to single details.
+The term goes for all parts of the project, the construction as a whole, down to single details.
 The quality assurance should also help to verify the intended quality.
 Application rules for quality management can be found in PN-EN 1990 [17].
 Two functional criteria have been identified for quality assurance which are design quality and execution quality.
-The design quality of civil structures should be assured in order to fulfil the desired properties.
-The design quality relies on careful planning and thorough investigations on site in order to reach the intended quality of the structure.
+The design quality of civil structures should be assured to fulfil the desired properties.
+The design quality relies on careful planning and thorough investigations on-site to reach the intended quality of the structure.
 It can be considered advantageous to base the design procedures on established solutions.
-With established solutions the uncertainties of the end product are minimised.
+With established solutions, the uncertainties of the end product are minimized.

-The design quality of civil structure can be verified with investigations, experience from earlier projects and calculations.
-Special features shall cover, where available, the previous experience with designed and executed masonry buildings near deep excavations: impact of excavations on structures. or underground works on or adjacent to the site.
+The design quality of civil structures can be verified with investigations, experience from earlier projects, and calculations.
+Special features shall include, where available, previous experience with designed and executed masonry buildings near deep excavations, the impact of excavations on structures, or underground works on or adjacent to the site.
 As you know, earthworks can cause ground movements.
-Many of these works are carried out in the urban areas, where many structures and facilities already exist.
-These works are close enough to affect the neighbouring structures.
-Therefore, it is important to understand how the ground movements caused by excavations affect the nearby structures and to determine the limit states accordingly, as evidenced by the obtained weight value for the B parameter.
+A lot of work is carried out in urban areas, where many structures and facilities already exist, close enough to affect the neighbouring structures.
+Therefore, it is important to understand how the ground movements caused by excavations affect the nearby structures and to determine the limit states, accordingly, as evidenced by the obtained weight value for the B parameter.